 Choosing who to interview

-You do not have to interview someone before giving them a job unless your business has rules that say you do.
+You do not have to interview someone before giving them a job unless your organisation has a policy or rules that say you do.

-Even if you do not have to interview, doing so is a good idea so that you:
+Even if you do not have to interview, it can still be a good idea so that you:

 - can find out if the person really is right for that job